Ria424/developers-animatesdk-docs/Filter_object/Filter13.md

 #### Description

-Read-only property; a string that specifies the type of filter.
+Read-only property; `string`; A string that specifies the type of filter.
 The value of this property determines which other properties of the Filter object are available.
 The value is one of the following: "adjustColorFilter", "bevelFilter", "blurFilter", "dropShadowFilter", "glowFilter", "gradientBevelFilter", or "gradientGlowFilter".

 #### Example